Skip to main navigation Skip to search Skip to main content

 Research Interests

-My current research interests are in the areas of entries into and exits from homelessness, precarity in the private rental sector, housing tenure trajectories, and the role of indicators in anti-poverty policy.
+My current research interests are in the areas of: housing rights; homelessness prevention; precarity in the private rental sector; housing tenure trajectories; and the measurement of severe housing deprivation.

 Expertise related to UN Sustainable Development Goals